The cam sensor on your 4.6L or 5.4L Ford pick up (or SUV) is a variable reluctance type sensor that has two wires coming out of its connector.

 The 4.6L, 5.4L cam sensor is a two wire variable reluctance sensor.
 What this means is that:

-- It doesn't need an external power source of ground source (like in a 3 wire type Hall Effect sensor).
+- It doesn't need an external power source or a Ground source (like in a 3 wire type Hall Effect sensor).

 - The cam sensor creates its own signal (AC Volt signal).